Links on SoundGuys may earn us a commission. Learn more.

 Choosing which product is best changes depending on what the category is.
 If you’re searching for the best headphones, we might focus more of our efforts on sound quality instead of cool extra features.
 On the flip side, if you’re looking for the best waterproof speakers, chances are we’re going to prioritize a strong, durable build over something like sound quality.

 Additionally, we took user feedback on battery life into account when weeding out products from our list.
-When we were writing our best Bluetooth earbuds best list, our readers made it very clear that battery life was the most important quality to assess after sound quality and comfort.
+When we were writing our list of the best Bluetooth earbuds, our readers made it very clear that battery life was the most important quality to assess after sound quality and comfort.

 Why you should trust SoundGuys